Feeling sick in the evening often results from digestion issues, stress buildup, blood sugar dips, or dehydration throughout the day.

 The Connection Between Sleep Patterns and Evening Nausea

-Poor sleep quality can intensify feelings of sickness by impairing immune function and increasing inflammation markers inside your body.
-Insomnia or disrupted sleep cycles affect hormone regulation including those controlling hunger/appetite (ghrelin/leptin) which influence how well you tolerate food intake during evenings too.
+Poor sleep quality can intensify feelings of sickness by affecting energy levels, appetite regulation, stress tolerance, and inflammation.
+Insomnia or disrupted sleep cycles may affect hormone regulation including those controlling hunger and appetite, which can influence how well you tolerate food intake during evenings too.

 Key Takeaways: Why Do I Feel Sick In The Evening?

-➤ Body rhythms: Natural cycles affect digestion and nausea.
+➤ Body rhythms: Natural cycles can affect digestion, energy, and nausea.

 ➤ Meal timing: Eating late can cause discomfort and indigestion.